You’re doing it wrong! It’s time to learn the right way to validate models.

 - If we apply the model to the data it was trained on, we are calculating the training error

 - If we calculate the error on data which was unknown in the training phase, we are calculating the test error

-In Part 2 of our series “Learn the Right Way to Validate Models,” we’ll discuss why you should ignore the training error.
+Continue learning the right way to validate models.
+We discuss why you should ignore the training error.
 Wait, what?
 That’s right – I said it!
-Stay tuned.

-Want to follow along with all of the examples in this Series?
+Want to follow along with other examples?
 Load the below zip file of data and processes into your RapidMiner repository.
-If you need directions on how to add files to your repository, the following RapidMiner Community post will walk you through the process: How to Share RapidMiner Repositories.
+If you need direction on how to add files to your repository, the following RapidMiner Community post will walk you through the steps: How to Share RapidMiner Repositories.